 Is targeting the Alaska Parks Highway the best bet from Anchorage?

-Yes, I believe that your best option for solitude will be going North on the Parks Highway.
+Yes, I believe that your best fishing option near Anchorage for solitude will be going North on the Parks Highway.
 You have a ton of smaller, walk-n-wade streams, but you're not limited to just the common streams you might always hear about.
 You can keep going towards Fairbanks and get in to Arctic Grayling country around Denali National Park.
 In addition to fishing for Grayling there are plenty of other activities & sights in the Denali area.
 Once in Grayling country that is pretty much all you will find but you will have a ton of options and solitude.
 While Grayling are small, they are a beautiful fish.
 I think Grayling are very much underrated.
 You can also drive into Talkeetna and for like $60 (I think), get a boat drop off/pick up on Clear Creek as well.

 Without giving away your 'secret' spots...what are some of your favorite hike-in fishing options along the Parks Highway?
 And, can you wade in most of these creeks/rivers?